Robertfarb/study_notes/libraries/node_js.md

 * What is a stub?
   * Stubs are functions/programs that simulate the behaviors of components/modules.
 Stubs provide canned answers to function calls made during test cases.
 * If you have to debug a huge codebase, and you don't know which Promise can potentially hide an issue, you can use the `unhandledRejection` hook.
 It will print out all unhandled Promise rejections.
+* Explain Callbacks in Node.js
+  * A callback function is called at the completion of a given task.
+This allows code to be run in the meantime and prevents any blocking.
+Being an async platform, Node.js heavily relies on Callbacks.
+All APIS of Node are written to support callbacks.